djm56/n8n-docker-compose/README.md

 # n8n-docker-compose
 Simple N8N install using docker compose please update the .env file with the various variables N8N needs.
-This compose use MySQL as it's data base.
+This compose use PostgreSQL as it's data base.

 #### securing(basic auth only)
 Change the username and password please create a very complex password